-St. Boniface Church, organised in 1864 from territory that had belonged to the German parish of St. Joseph, consisted of German-speaking Bavaria and Germany immigrants.
+St. Boniface Church, organized in 1864 from the territory that had belonged to the German parish of St. Joseph, consisted of German-speaking Bavaria and German immigrants.
 1 German families that lived west of the North Branch of the Chicago River found the trip to St. Joseph’s lengthy, necessitating the need for a new facility.
 Rev. Ludwig Fink, the pastor of St. Joseph, directed the construction of a mission church at Chicago Avenue and Carpenter Street on December 16, 1862.

 A committee of nine met with Bishop James Duggan in 1864 to discuss the possibility of forming a parish.
 1 Rev. Ferdinand Kalvelage, the pastor of the German parish of St. Francis of Assisi, found that a new facility was warranted.
 A small frame church was built, topped with a bell donated from Fort Dearborn.
 The first Mass for St. Boniface was held on March 5, 1865.
 1 8

 The church requested the Sisters of St. Francis of Mary Immaculate from Joliet to staff the school in 1867.
 1 The school expanded to six rooms in 1874, and in 1883, the frame church was enlarged.
 A three-story brick convent was added in 1885.

 As Kashubes (German-speaking Polish immigrants) flowed into the neighborhood, the need for a new school was great.
 1 The school’s enrollment had surged to over 1,200 children, and the building was well overcapacity.